KyaDLFiles/kyadlfiles.github.io/templates/technical/disc_files/!index.md

 **Skipped numbers**: 2, 3, 8-12
 **Always loaded elements**: Slide going from upper to lower level, tree going from lower to upper section

-Based on NATIV, but possibly a slighly earlier version of it (it's very similar to it but not identical, and the sector files have a last edit timestamp of 17 days earlier on disc)
+Based on NATIV, but possibly on a slighly earlier version (it's very similar to it but not identical, and the sector files have a last edit timestamp of 17 days earlier)
 The whole upper level and all shops on it were removed, as were all minigames (along with the starting areas)
 Shop sectors work like in NATIV